LogiCoT: Logical Chain-of-Thought Instruction-Tuning: Introduction

+Logical reasoning is crucial in human cognition, embodying the ability to infer conclusions based on a structured progression of premises.
+The dearth of such abilities in community models \cite{liu2023evaluating} presents a significant gap, inhibiting the development of open LLMs with strong chain reasoning.
 While GPT-4 has demonstrated its ability to produce high-quality CoT reasoning output, the potential of generating CoT instruction tuning data using this model remains largely unexplored.
 The need to cover more diverse and complex reasoning scenarios, particularly multi-step logical reasoning, represents a significant gap in the current instruction-tuning landscape.
-The current research aims to address this gap by scaling up the instruction set\cite{chung2022scaling}, paving the way for more nuanced and sophisticated instruction-tuned models.

-Logical reasoning represents a fundamental aspect of human cognition, embodying the ability to infer conclusions based on a structured progression of premises.
-The dearth of such abilities in community models presents a significant gap, inhibiting the evolution of more advanced AI systems.
-To bridge this gap, we introduce LogiCoT \footnote{\url{github.com/csitfun/LogiCoT}}, a chain-of-thought (CoT) instruction-tuning dataset designed explicitly for logical reasoning.

-Our approach to developing LogiCoT involves repurposing existing logical reasoning datasets, constructing logical reasoning CoT instructions from these resources, and leveraging the capabilities of GPT-4 to generate high-quality outputs.
+We aim to address this gap by scaling up the instruction set \cite{chung2022scaling}, paving the way for more nuanced and sophisticated instruction-tuned models.
+To this end, we introduce LogiCoT, a chain-of-thought (CoT) instruction-tuning dataset designed explicitly for logical reasoning.
+Our approach involves repurposing existing logical reasoning datasets, constructing logical reasoning CoT instructions from these resources, and leveraging the capabilities of GPT-4 to generate high-quality outputs.
 The resulting instruction data features both symbolic reasoning and multi-step CoT reasoning, providing a comprehensive and nuanced resource for enhancing the logical reasoning abilities of AI models.

+Using LogiCoT, we fine-tune a LLaMA-7b \cite{touvron2023llama} model with an instruction-tuning scheme, resulting in a small-sized instruction-tuned open model.
+Results on both logical reasoning benchmarks and general human-centric benchmarks indicate remarkable performance elevations compared to state-of-the-art instruction-tuned models, showing the promise of leveraging complex CoT instruction data in the instruction-tuning process of LLMs.

-This work builds on recent research indicating that smaller language models can achieve competitive multi-step reasoning abilities when specialized on targeted CoT tasks.
+Our work is in line with recent research indicating that smaller language models can achieve competitive multi-step reasoning abilities when specialized on targeted CoT tasks.
 Examples of these tasks include the execution of SQL commands, mathematical CoT reasoning, and generating code snippets \cite{gao2022pal,liu2023zero,fu2023specializing}.
 By applying a similar specialization approach to the broader and more complex domain of logical reasoning, we aim to bring these capabilities into the mainstream, furthering the development of AI systems with advanced logical reasoning skills.